Station Pier: History

 In January 1921 electric passenger services were extended to the platform at the Bay Excursion Pier, two years after electric trains had been extended to Port Melbourne.
 It was served by two trains per hour Monday to Friday, until their withdrawal in November 1930 as they were not financially rewarding to the Victorian Railways.
 From 22 May 1933 passenger services were again extended to Station Pier, but only as required when overseas liners were berthed.
 The overhead wiring had to be extended beyond the Bay Excursion Platform onto the pier itself.
 The Boat Train service was introduced on 7 March 1936 with a single Tait train set painted in blue livery with silver roof.
 The name was added to the top of each motor car in red letters along with exterior lighting.
 Operating direct from Flinders Street station to Station Pier, the service was discontinued in October 1939.

 In 1934 the Victorian Centenary Bridge was built over the railway lines, carrying Beach Street traffic over the pier railway sidings, as well as providing road access to the centre of the pier.
 Overhead wiring over half the pier was removed in October 1937, with the remainder unused from 1939 until removal in January 1950.

-In 1987, the railway line to was closed, and replaced by tram route 109, which runs to Box Hill via the city.
+In 1987, the railway line too was closed, and replaced by tram route 109, which runs to Box Hill via the city.
 The Centenary Bridge was demolished in 1991.
 The Sandridge Trail runs parallel to the tram line.
 When refurbished in 1998/99, tram tracks were included in the new concrete decking on the western side for a possible extension of tram route 109.

 In 2001, the area at the base of the pier was redeveloped to include a boardwalk and a number of new restaurant and cafe buildings, including 3 Station Pier and Waterfront.
 At the end of the pier is Rex Hunt's Delish Fish.